-Prerequisite: (PSY 160 with a minimum grade of C or PSY 200 with a minimum grade of C) and (PSY 220 with a minimum grade of C or PSY 240 with a minimum grade of C).
+Prerequisite: PSY 161 with a minimum grade of C and (PSY 220 with a minimum grade of C or PSY 240 with a minimum grade of C).

 PSY 330.
 Behavioral Neuroscience.
 3 Hours.

 An advanced study of the relationship between the human nervous system and behavior.
 Both case studies and primary research will be used as a model to explore a wide spectrum of behaviors and neural systems not including neurological disorders.
 The optional lab provides an opportunity to gain expertise in the quantification and analysis of animal behavior as well as advanced electrophysiological techniques such as EEG, EOG, integrated whole nerve recordings, and single neuron recordings in both human and animal models.
 Students with the appropriate academic background may be exempted from the prerequisite by the instructor.